bsstephan/buildable-stick-system/README.md

 Board, ~$60 for Sanwa buttons and a lever, and ~$20 for miscellaneous connectors and wiring --- you can put a full-featured controller with an open source foundation together for around $135.

+## Miscellany

+See the `/docs/` directory for more thoughts too scattered for this document.

 ## Issues and Limitations

 This is a living repository, and as such, there are likely issues with the objects, known or otherwise.